-Lesley-Anne Evans is a Belfast born poet whose art celebrates the sacred in all things.
-Lesley-Anne holds a Bachelor of Landscape Architecture from University of Guelph, and continues to explore the convergence of spiritual formation and expressive arts.
+Lesley-Anne Evans is a Belfast born poet.
+She holds a Bachelor of Landscape Architecture from University of Guelph, and continues to explore the convergence of creative practice, spiritual formation, and social justice.

 Lesley-Anne Evans was born in Belfast, Northern Ireland, and is passionate about her British heritage.
 Her parents immigrated to Canada, and Lesley-Anne grew up in suburban Toronto, Ontario, where she had the pleasure of exploring wild ravines, walking to school through parking garages and back lanes, and staying outside well after the streetlights came on.
 Lesley-Anne was a solid student, enjoying the arts and humanities, Royal Conservatory of Music piano studies with a CBC concert pianist, and reading.
 Each weekend Lesley-Anne visited the public library with her father, tuned in to CBC’s Saturday Afternoon at the Opera.
 Her grandfather, a nurseryman, taught Lesley-Anne Latin plant names from the age of 2, and a way of seeing the world with earthy spirituality.